xtGitCode/2048_Game/README.md

 ### Requirements
 * Javafx-sdk-19
 ### How to Compile?
-1. Open GanXiaoThung_JavaVersion folder in IDE
+1. Open folder in IDE
 2. Build project
 3. Click run and program will start
 # Key Features